On the topological contents of eta invariants: The spectral geometric construction

 \subsection{The secondary index theorem}

 In the Definitions \ref{etatopdefv} and \ref{etaandef} we have described homomorphisms

 Both constructions follow a common idea.
-Given a torsion element $x\in \pi_{n}(MB\wedge X)_{tors}$ in a first step a lift $\hat x\in \pi_{n}(MB\Q/\Z\wedge X_{+})$, respectively a geometric representative of such a lift, is chosen.
-The homotopy theoretic invariant $\eta^{top}(x)$ is the represented by the homomorphism $K^{0}(B_{+}\wedge X_{+})\to \Q/\Z$ induced by the lift in a homotopy theoretic way.
-The analytic variant $\eta^{an}(x)$ is represented by a homomorphisms, which this time is obtained by constructing a suitable family of Atiyah-Patodi-Singer index problems on the geometric representative of the lift $\hat x$.
-Because of these coincidences it is very natural to expect that the following theorem holds true. \begin{theorem} \end{theorem} \proof The main task in the proof is to find a bridge where one can translate the analytic constructions going into the definition of $\eta^{an}$ to homotopy theory.
-What remains then is the identification of the resulting homotopy theoretic picture with $\eta^{top}$.
-An obvious option is to apply the $\Z/l\Z$-index theorem \cite{MR1144425} directly to $\eta^{an}$ in order to express it in homotopy theoretic terms.
+Given a torsion element $x\in \pi_{n}(MB)_{tors}$ in a first step a lift $\hat x\in \pi_{n}(MB\Q/\Z)$, respectively a geometric representative of such a lift, is chosen.
+The homotopy theoretic invariant $\eta^{top}(x)$ is represented by the homomorphism $K^{0}(MB)\to \Q/\Z$ induced by this lift via the homotopy theoretic pairing between $K$-homology and cohomology.
+The analytic variant $\eta^{an}(x)$ is represented by a homomorphisms, which this time is obtained from a suitable family of Atiyah-Patodi-Singer index problems on the geometric representative of the lift $\hat x$.
+Because of these coincidences it is very natural to expect that the following theorem holds true. \begin{theorem} \end{theorem} \proof An obvious option is to apply the $\Z/l\Z$-index theorem \cite{MR1144425} directly to $\eta^{an}$ in order to express it in homotopy theoretic terms.
 In this paper we decided to go a different path.
 It is interesting since it explains in greater detail in which sense the homotopy theoretic construction of $\eta^{top}$ and the geometric or analytic constructions involved in $\eta^{an}$ correspond to each other.
 Our bride between analysis and topology will be the identification of homotopy theoretic $K$-homology with the analytic picture \cite{MR679698} and the ordinary Atiyah-Singer index theorem for elliptic operators \cite{MR0236950}, respectively its local form described in \cite[Ch.
 IV]{MR2273508}.

-Some ideas of our proof of Theorem \ref{indthm}, in particular about the usage of Moore spaces, are taken from \cite{MR1144425} and the proof of the $\R/\Z$-index theorem \cite[Thm 5.3]{MR0397799}.
+Some ideas of our proof of Theorem \ref{indthm}, in particular the usage of Moore spaces, are taken from \cite{MR1144425} and the proof of the $\R/\Z$-index theorem \cite[Thm 5.3]{MR0397799}.

-We start with a description of Moore spaces for cyclic groups.
-Moore spaces are related with Moore spectra as discussed in \ref{sec141} via the suspension spectrum construction.
+We start with a description of Moore spaces for cyclic groups $\Z/l\Z$, $l\in \Z$.
 Let $S^{1}\to S^{1}$ be the $l$-fold covering of the pointed circle.
-Its mapping cylinder $Z_{l}$ and mapping cone $C_{l}$ fit into the cofibre sequence of spaces
+Its mapping cylinder $Z_{l}$ and mapping cone $C_{l}$ fit into the cofibre sequence of pointed spaces